andimeier/sudokusolver/README.md

 ##### Shapes

 Specifies the shapes in a Jigsaw Sudoku (a Sudoku with irregular shaped boxes).
+This is a mandatory setting when Jigsaw Sudoku is used as the Sudoku type.

 The following lines specify the "shape identifiers" each field belongs to.
 A shape identifier is a single character of either